ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 f 10 0;;
 ```

-The other way OCaml deals with exceptional situations is to use the built-in
+The other way to deal with exceptional situations in OCaml is by returning a
+value of a type which can represent either the correct result or an error, for
-polymorphic `option` type, which is defined as:
+example the built-in polymorphic `option` type, which is defined as:

 ```ocaml
 type 'a option = None | Some of 'a